x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-public-folder.md

 ### Restore a public calendar folder

+You can restore a public calendar folder using the same procedure as any other public folder, but there are special considerations.

 When deleting a public calendar folder, a user sees the following options:

 ![Delete calendar dialog box](../../media/delete-public-calendar-folder.png)